projectcontour/contour/site/content/resources/how-we-work.md

 ## Github Issue Management

 - When you pick up an issue, assign it to yourself.
-When you stop working, unassigned yourself.
+When you stop working, unassign yourself.
 While you hold an issue, you are responsible for giving status reports on it; over communicate, don’t let others speak for you, or worse, guess.

 - Don't work on an issue assigned to someone else.
-If you think they're overcomitted or stuck, please ask.
+If you think they're over committed  or stuck, please ask.

 - Don't assign an issue to someone else without talking to them directly.